metromotive/mbed-hx711/README.md

 To power down the chip and stop calling your callback, call the driver's `stop` method.

 If you adjust the gain value, the driver will skip calling the callback function once until the new gain value has taken effect on the next read.

 ### Multiple HX711s

-Multiple instances of the driver can coexist, but each must have a dedicated clock and data pin.
+Multiple instances of the driver can coexist, but each must have a dedicated clock and data pin (but see the note in the Troubleshooting section).

+## Troubleshooting

+The `read` method adds a small delay between clock cycles to keep the pulse width comfortably above the [data sheet](https://cdn.sparkfun.com/datasheets/Sensors/ForceFlex/hx711_english.pdf)'s minimum value of 0.2µs.
+If you have a particularly fast processor, you may have to raise the delay values.
+With a slower processor you may be able to eliminate the delays.

+The clock and data lines are somewhat prone to interference from nearby digital signals.
+You may want to experiment with shielding, twisting, or physical distancing if you see the occasional spurious value.

 Some boards have an issue where interrupts are shared across pins in a way that's either a leaky abstraction or a bug.
 Specifically STM NUCLEO boards will need to use different pin *numbers* even if they are on different *ports*, and pins 0 and 1 (regardless of port) did not work for me at all.